DanielpFR/MDI/MDI_Playbook_Sample.md

 ## 4 - Security principal reconnaissance (LDAP)
 In this detection, MDI looks for LDAP security principal reconnaissance which is commonly used as the first phase of a Kerberoasting attack.
 Kerberoasting attacks are used to get a target list of Security Principal Names (SPNs), which attackers then attempt to get Ticket Granting Server (TGS) tickets for.

-From a command line with proper permissions, run the tools from the French Security Agency (https://www.linkedin.com/company/anssi-fr/) for data collection:
+From a command line on a workstation with proper permissions, run the tools from the French Security Agency (https://www.linkedin.com/company/anssi-fr/) for data collection:

 *Oradad.exe*